3ddesign/docker_test/frontend/README.md

 The production build has all the tools necessary to generate a first-class [Progressive Web App](https://developers.google.com/web/progressive-web-apps/), but **the offline/cache-first behavior is opt-in only**.
-By default, the build process will generate a service worker file, but it will not be registered, so it will not take control of your production web app.
+By default.conf, the build process will generate a service worker file, but it will not be registered, so it will not take control of your production web app.